dalitun/applications/blueprint-mystart/README_EN.md

 for downloading your private key, consult this url `https://console.cloudwatt.com/project/access_and_security/keypairs/nom_votre_stack-prefix/download/`.
 Then click on `Download key pair "prefix-your_stack_name"`.

-You can launch your first instance:
+Now you can launch your first instance:

 ~~~bash
 $ source COMPUTE-[...]-openrc.sh